shyamgupta196/detection-of-verified-claims/README.md

 The method receives an input claim/sentence, computes similarity with 74000 previously fact-checked claims from ClaimsKG and returns a set of ranked claims, their relevance scores, veracity ratings and the corresponding fact-check sources.

+## Keywords
+verified claims retrieval, semantic similarity, claims ranking

+## Social Science Usecase
+  1. Check the veracity of claims uttered online to analyze misinformation spread
+  2. Find out which claims have been fact-checked before and which have not to gain information on perceived check-worthiness
+  3. Find claims that are similar to claims that have been previously fact-checked to analyze information spread

 # SimBa Project Installation and Setup Guide

 This version of SimBa has been tested with **Python 3.11.6** on Windows.
 Using other Python versions and/or operating systems might require other package versions.